California State University: Governance

 The governance structure of the California State University is largely determined by state law.
-The California State University is ultimately administered by the 25 member (24 voting, one non-voting) Board of Trustees of the California State University.
-The Trustees appoint the Chancellor of the California State University, who is the chief executive officer of the system, and the Presidents of each campus, who are the chief executive officers of their respective campuses.
+The California State University is ultimately administered by the 25-member board of trustees of the California State University.
+The trustees appoint the chancellor of the California State University, who is the chief executive officer of the system, and the presidents of each campus, who are the chief executive officers of their campuses.

-The Academic Senate of the California State University, made up of elected representatives of the faculty from each campus, recommends academic policy to the Board of Trustees through the Chancellor.
+The Academic Senate of the California State University, made up of elected representatives of the faculty from each campus, recommends academic policy to the board of trustees through the chancellor.